Directives: define

 For the frets and the fingers positions, there must be exactly as many positions as there are strings, which is 6 by default.
 For the fingers positions, values corresponding to open or damped strings are ignored.

-Finger settings may be numeric (0 ..
+Finger settings may be numeric (1 ..
 9) or uppercase letters (A ..
 Z).
-Note that the values -, x, X, and N are used to designate a string without finger setting.
+All other values are ignored.

 Example: